Awakened

 Corruption Points

-Roll a d4 to determine the effect.
+When receiving a new corruption point, a target must roll a d4 to determine the effect.

-1
+1 Point

 Indefinite Madness.
 The creature suffers from a form of indefinite madness of the Game Master’s choosing.